Board of Directors

 Olivier is co-author of nearly 40 patents relating to protein delivery.

-Olivier Martinez holds a PhD in cell biology from the University of Paris XI and a diploma from the Collège des Ingénieurs.
+Claudia Mitchell, holds a PhD in molecular biology from the University of Paris and an MBA in international management from the École des Ponts, Paris, France.